JaniHans/Wordle-Game/README.md

-# koodWordle
+# Wordle

 A command-line implementation of the popular word-guessing game Wordle, written in Java.

 ## Description

-koodWordle is a terminal-based Wordle game where players have 6 attempts to guess a 5-letter word.
+Wordle is a terminal-based Wordle game where players have 6 attempts to guess a 5-letter word.
 The game provides feedback after each guess and tracks player statistics.

 ## Features